SQL Query

 group by address.city;

-The results won’t display the count of customers per city, but the list of unique cities represented in the data.
+The results won’t show the count of customers per city, but the list of unique cities represented in the data.

 SELECT customer_record FROM customers GROUP BY customer_record HAVING customer_record.salary > 1000 ORDER BY customer_record.age